Five steps to setting smart goals for saving money

 Avoid goals that are too general

 Smart goals for saving money need to be specific and actionable.
-For example, if your goal is to be debt-free, specify exactly which debts you’re going to reduce this year and by how much.
-If your goal is to have savings, specify how much you’re going to save and how often.
+For example, if you want to be debt-free, specify exactly which debts you’re going to reduce this year and by how much.
+If you want to have savings, specify how much you’re going to save and how often.

 Avoid goals that are outside of your control

 Avoid goals that rely on factors outside of your control (eg. winning the lottery).
 Focus only on outcomes you can directly influence by your own actions.
-For example, if your goal is to find a higher paying job, focus on the behaviours required to get the job you desire.
+For example, if you’re looking to get a higher paying job, focus on the behaviours required to get the job you desire.
 You could rewrite your resume, send it to 20 top companies and follow-up with phone calls.

 Prioritise your goals in order of importance